 Founded in 1908 by Henry Ittleson, CIT has endured more than a century in the banking industry.
 After weathering the 2008 financial crisis -- an event that coincided with the company's 100th anniversary -- CIT has shaped its savings products to meet the needs of 21st-century consumers who expect more from their bank.

-If you're interested in a CD, you have three options at CIT Bank:
+If you're interested in a CD, you have four options at CIT Bank:

-Achiever: This option allows you to maximize your CD earnings in a relatively short time period.
-The minimum amount to open an Achiever CD is $25,000, and your term options are one or two years.
+RampUp CDs: This option allows you to maximize your CD earnings for one-year and two-year as well as three-year and four-year CDs.
+The minimum amount to open a RampUp CD is $25,000 and $50,000 for three- and four-year terms respectively.
 If rates go up, you may be eligible to lock in the higher rate.
 You also can boost your savings by adding to your CD once at any point during its term.

 Jumbo: The savings vehicle is designed for long-term investors with ample funds to set aside.
 Offering the highest APY of the three options, it requires a minimum investment of $100,000.
-The available CD durations are two, three and five years.
+The available CD durations are two, three, four and five years.

 Click here to open a CIT Deposits Account.